 Many of Tri-City Volunteers thrift store customers shop with us because they are clients of our food bank and have to watch what they spend.
 They love our low, low prices.
 For others, it’s about the thrill of the hunt and the promise of treasure – YOUR OLD STUFF!

 For the benefit of our low-income shoppers, we keep the prices of all our donations low.
-See our price by color chart below and, remember, every Thursday is SALE DAY and all our clothing and furniture is half price:
+Remember, every day is SALE DAY!